 Patients who choose to replace their missing teeth with implants will enjoy a better quality of life.
 Dental implants are the closest thing to natural teeth and will allow patients to enjoy a greater variety of food with fewer eating restrictions.
 They have a high success rate and a high patient satisfaction rate and can last a lifetime.

 To maintain the longevity and health of your dental bridge, it is important to adopt a thorough oral care routine.
 Brush your teeth and bridge at least twice a day using a soft-bristled toothbrush and fluoride toothpaste.
 Flossing around the bridge is very important as this will remove any food or debris that is stuck.
 We suggest using dental floss or a bridge threader to clean between the artificial tooth and adjacent natural teeth.
 Regular dental check-ups are essential for professional teeth cleanings and to ensure the bridge is functioning properly.

 Also, you will need to avoid chewing on hard objects or ice to prevent damaging the dental bridge.
 If you grind your teeth, consider wearing a night guard to protect both your natural teeth and the dental bridge.
 Limit sugary foods and acidic drinks to prevent tooth decay around the bridge.
 If you notice any issues, such as discomfort, loosening, or changes in bite, please contact Dr. Brace right away.
 With proper care and regular dental visits, a dental bridge can provide functional and aesthetic benefits for years.

 Call Our Cary, NC Dental Office

 Do you want to replace multiple missing teeth?
+In addition to providing dental crowns in Cary, NC, we also offer dental bridges to our patients that are good candidates.
 Contact Dr. Elise Brace for care today by calling 919.823.7107.
-You may also request a consultation with Dr. Brace on our website.
+You may also request an appointment with Dr. Brace on our website.